GemberPHP/event-sourcing/docs/background.md

 Replacing "fat aggregates" with multiple business decision models also resolves consistency issues (optimistic locking) between behavioral changes that seem unrelated from a domain point of view.
-A business decision model is consistent only for the specific subset of domain events relevant to its domain identifier.
+A business decision model is consistent only for the specific subset of domain events relevant to its domain tag.

 > For example, splitting into different business decision models allows behavioral changes to a course title
 > without blocking a student from subscribing to that course (referring to Sara Pellegrini’s example).